shanibider/The-Complete-2024-Web-Development-Bootcamp/README.md

 #### 🚀 Explore the websites I've developed across various technologies:

+> Please be patient, some of these websites may take up to one minute to render due to the deployment process.

 ### Backend Projects:
 - ✉️ [Mailchimp API Email Signup](https://nodejs-express-mailchimp-api-signup.onrender.com/)
 - 🔒 [Secrets Generator](https://api-secrets-generator.onrender.com/)